 The area is one of the most biologically diverse regions in Canada.
 It is also one of the two areas supporting the highest densities of species at risk in the country.
 The Norfolk area alone supports 60 species considered at risk nationally under the Species at Risk Act.
 In addition, 221 provincially rare species are found here.

 Explore the forest with the Weston Family Trail

 With seven public trails covering 21 kilometres, Backus Woods is open to the public to enjoy year-round.
 The forest makes a great place to hike, snowshoe, ski, birdwatch and generally enjoy nature.

-NCC has installed interpretive signs throughout Backus Woods and on 30 sign posts quick response tags link smart phone users to enhanced content.
+NCC has installed interpretive signs throughout Backus Woods and on 30 signposts, quick response tags (QRs) link smartphone users to enhanced content.
 You can take a virtual tour of some of the features of Backus Woods by clicking here.
 Click on the trail map below for a larger version.

 For individuals with mobility challenges, motorized tours are also offered throughout the year.
 For more information, contact email@example.com.